Accessibility Statement for Cisco networking (CCNA) part 1 (TM257)

 You will be required to search for, and make use of, third-party material online, and we assess this.
 We can provide alternatives for required/assessed research material to enable you to meet the learning outcomes of the module.

 This module has two Tutor-Marked Assignments (TMAs), which you must submit online via the OU electronic TMA system, and an end-of-module assessment submitted online.
-There are also two Cisco self-assessment exams: one taken at the day school, and the other online.
+There are also two Cisco self-assessment exams; you’ll take both online.

 You’ll receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.

 We structure all University modules to a set timetable and you’ll need time-management skills to keep your studies on track.
 We’ll support you in developing these skills.

 « Back to Cisco networking (CCNA) part 1